Which Evolve Recipes Get

 |Estimated Nutrient Content|

-|Dry Matter Basis||27%||14%||51%|
+|Dry Matter Basis||28%||17%||47%|

-|Calorie Weighted Basis||25%||30%||46%|
+|Calorie Weighted Basis||24%||36%||40%|

-The first ingredient in this dog food is lamb.
-Although it is a quality item, raw lamb contains about 80% water.
+The first ingredient in this dog food is chicken.
+Although it is a quality item, raw chicken contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The fourth ingredient is chicken meal.
+The second ingredient is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The sixth ingredient is poultry fat.
-Poultry fat is obtained from rendering, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
+The seventh ingredient is chicken fat.
+This item is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

-Poultry fat is high in linoleic acid, an omega-6 fatty acid essential for life.
+Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

 The eighth ingredient is beet pulp.
 Beet pulp is a controversial ingredient, a high fiber by-product of sugar beet processing.